AyeCode/invoicing/readme.txt

 == Changelog ==

+= 2.3.7 =
+* Renew Authorize.NET suscriptions on the expiry date instead of one day after expiry - CHANGED

 = 2.3.6 =
 * Unable to use equal prices in price select field - FIXED
 * Display selected price label in invoice and emails - ADDED